outcomesinsights/loadmop/README.md

 - SEQUELIZER_SEARCH_PATH
     - At least for PostgreSQL, specifies a schema to install into
     - Optional
+    - **When using PostgreSQL, make sure to use the following entry in loadmop's .env file to ensure the data is put in the correct schema:**
+        - SEQUELIZER_SEARCH_PATH=vocabulary,public

 See the [Sequelizer Gem](https://github.com/outcomesinsights/sequelizer) for [some .env examples](https://github.com/outcomesinsights/sequelizer/tree/master/examples)